hipay/hipay-fullservice-sdk-magento2/CONTRIBUTING.md

 # Contributing to the HiPay Fullservice module for Magento 2.0

+> :warning: This repository is a mirror of a private repository for this plugin, so we are not able to merge your PRs directly in GitHub.
+Any open PRs will be added to the main repository and closed in GitHub.
+Any contributor will be credited in the plugin's changelog.

 Contributions to the HiPay Fullservice module for Magento 2.0 should be made via GitHub [pull requests][pull-requests] and discussed using
 GitHub [issues][issues].

+## Contributing

 ### Before you start